Stastny scores in OT, Jets beat Oilers 1-0 for 2-0 lead

 Stastny’s screened wrist shot beat goaltender Mike Smith high to the right corner.

-Connor Hellebuyck made 38 saves for Winnipeg, and Smith stopped 35 shots.
+Connor Hellebuyck made 38 saves for Winnipeg and has stopped 70 of 71 shots over the first two games.

+“He’s the reason we have a chance,” Jets captain Blake Wheeler said.
+“He’s the reason we are a playoff team and the reason we have confidence every time we go out there.
+You just can’t say enough about having a guy who you believe is going to stop every shot.”

+Smith made 35 saves for Edmonton, which finished second in the North Division — ahead of third-place Winnipeg — and took the season series 7-2.

 Winnipeg won the opener 4-1 on Wednesday night.
 The series shifts to Winnipeg for games Sunday and Monday nights.

+“We dug ourselves a bit of a hole,” Oilers captain Connor McDavid said.
+“Both games could have gone either way.
+It’s not the position we want to be in.
+We’ve been a good road team all year long and had success in that building as well and we’ve been good on back-to-backs.”

-Oilers captain Connor McDavid and teammate Leon Draisaitl — the NHL’s top two scorers — have been held off the scoresheet in the first two game.
+McDavid and teammate Leon Draisaitl — the NHL’s top two scorers — have been held off the scoresheet in the first two game.

+“Our desperation has to get up,” McDavid said.
+“We’ve got to be hungry around the net.
+Some loose pucks laying around there that are waiting to be put in the net, we’ve got to send them on their way.
+Maybe a little hesitation in certain spots.”